Rohansi/Mond/README.md

 ```

 ### Install
-Mond is currently available on NuGet as a *prerelease* version.
+Mond is available on NuGet.
 To install it, use the following command in the Package Manager Console.
 ```
-PM> Install-Package Mond -Pre
+PM> Install-Package Mond
 ```

 The remote debugger is also available on NuGet.
 ```
-PM> Install-Package Mond.RemoteDebugger -Pre
+PM> Install-Package Mond.RemoteDebugger
 ```

 ### Documentation
 Please check the [wiki](https://github.com/Rohansi/Mond/wiki) for documentation.
-If you have any questions, try asking someone on [Gitter](https://gitter.im/Rohansi/Mond).

 ### Build Status